sffjunkie/ansiblefiles/ReadMe.md

 * backup - Backup data from servers and laptop
 * restore - Restore data to servers and laptop
-* cloud_image - Builds a basic cloud-init nocloud data-source image
+* cloud_image_nocloud - Builds a basic cloud-init nocloud data-source image
 * common - Common roles, plugins and vars
-* config_files - Generates laptop configuration files
+* config_files - Generates configuration files to be copied to the laptop
-* container_machine - Configures a machine to manage containers i.e. docker/podman
+* container_machine - Configures a machine to manage containers i.e.
+  docker/podman
 * home_automation - Configures the home automation machine
 * laptop - Configures the laptop
-* machine - Common configuration for VMs
+* machine - Common configuration for machines; either physical or virtual
-* roles - Common roles
 * script_files - Bash/ZSH scripts to be copied to the laptop
 * service_files - Creates the files needed to startup a service
 * unifi - Configures a Unifi controller VM
 * vars - Common ansible variable files
 * vm_node - Configures a node to host virtual machines (currently Proxmox)
-* service_files - Files to recreate a service

 ## Future